 More on the metastasis of cancer

-Prior to the commencement of curative treatment, it is likely that other oral health needs will be addressed.
-The purpose is to decrease the likelihood of developing post therapeutic complications.
-Teeth with poor prognosis from periodontal problems, caries, etc. may be extracted.
-This avoidance of post radiotherapy surgery is important as it can sometimes induce osteonecrosis, a condition which can develop when tissue damaged by radiation exposes the underlying bone.
-The bone, which has lost its ability to efficiently repair itself due to reduced blood supply, again from radiation exposure, yields a chronic and difficult to treat situation.
-A thorough prophylaxis, or cleaning will likely be done as well.
+Before the commencement of curative treatment, other oral health needs will likely be addressed.
+The purpose is to decrease the likelihood of developing post-therapeutic complications.
+Teeth with poor prognosis from periodontal problems, caries, etc., may be extracted.
+This avoidance of post-radiotherapy surgery is essential as it can sometimes induce osteonecrosis, a condition that can develop when tissue damaged by radiation exposes the underlying bone.
+The bone, which has lost its ability to efficiently repair itself due to reduced blood supply from radiation exposure, yields a chronic and difficult-to-treat situation.
+A thorough prophylaxis or cleaning will likely be done as well.

-Whether a patient has surgery, radiation and surgery, or radiation, surgery, and chemotherapy, is dependent on the stage of development of the cancer.
+Whether a patient has surgery, radiation, and surgery, or radiation, surgery, and chemotherapy, depends on the stage of cancer development.
 Each case is individual.
 More about radiation therapy, surgery, and chemotherapy

-Patients with cancers treated in their early stages, may have little in the way of post treatment disfigurement.
+Patients with cancers treated in their early stages may have little in the way of post-treatment disfigurement.
 For those whose cancer is caught at a later stage, the results of surgical removal of the disease may require reconstruction of portions of their oral cavity or facial features.
-There may be adjunctive therapy required to assist in speech, chewing of foods, the problems associated with the lack of salivary function, as well as the fabrication of dental or facial prostheses.
+There may be needed adjunctive therapy to assist in speech, chewing of foods, the problems associated with the lack of salivary function, and the fabrication of dental or facial prostheses.